Back to: Design Patterns in C# With Real-Time Examples

 Step4: Creating Concrete Observer

-Create a class file with the name Observer.cs and copy and paste the following code into it.
+Create a class file named Observer.cs and copy and paste the following code.
 The following class maintains a reference to a ConcreteSubject object, implements the Observer interface, and provides implementations for the Update method.
-The following class code is self-explained, so please go through the comment lines for a better understanding.

 using System; namespace ObserverDesignPattern { // The ConcreteObserver class // Concrete Observer react to the updates issued by the Subject public class Observer : IObserver { //The following Property is going to hold the observer's name public string UserName { get; set; } //Creating the Observer public Observer(string userName) { UserName = userName; } //Registering the Observer with the Subject public void AddSubscriber(ISubject subject) { subject.RegisterObserver(this); } //Removing the Observer from the Subject public void RemoveSubscriber(ISubject subject) { subject.RemoveObserver(this); } //Observer will get a notification from the Subject using the following Method public void Update(string availabiliy) { Console.WriteLine("Hello " + UserName + ", Product is now " + availabiliy + " on Amazon"); } } }